joelberkeley/spidr/README.md

 ```
 pack install spidr
 ```
 and follow the on-screen instructions.
+Note we currently only support Ubuntu Linux.

 ### Motivation